The safe-haven yen rose as investor risk aversion mounted following a sharp drop in crude oil and stocks.

 European shares closed sharply lower on Monday as concerns over the health of the euro zone resurfaced and oil prices fell below a 2009 low.

-U.S. stock futures signaled a higher open on Friday as markets await the monthly U.S. labor market report.
+U.S. stock index futures signaled a flat to higher open on Tuesday, as the price of oil continued its precipitous decline.